Our Team

 Finance and Support Administrator

-After 10 years working in the Financial Services industry in London, Odessa moved to New Zealand with an extensive knowledge of the finance industry and a desire to channel this into something more meaningful and rewarding.
+After 10 years working in the Financial Services industry in London, Odessa moved to New Zealand with extensive knowledge of the finance sector and a desire to channel her skills into something more meaningful.
+Her role sees her supporting the team across a wide range of areas, helping ensure the organisation runs smoothly behind the scenes.

 Stefan Corbett